joakim/kay/ideas.md

 Extremes are not beneficial.
 Some aspects of a program may be best modelled using object-oriented thinking, while other aspects are best handled using functional programming principles.
 Structuring a project as discrete cells (objects), interacting by sending immutable data (values), and internally processing that data using functions, may be the best of both worlds?
 Especially for learning?

-Some benefits of objects: easy to understand, almost real/tangible, great fit for graphical programming such as GUIs or games, great fit for entities on a network, etc.
+Some benefits of objects:
+easy to understand, almost real/tangible, great fit for graphical programming such as GUIs or games, great fit for entities on a network, etc.

-Some benefits of functions: simple (if not easy), predictable (if pure), concise (small units of code), powerful, great fit for handling the flow of data
+Some benefits of functions:
+simple (if not easy), predictable (if pure), concise (small units of code), powerful, great fit for handling the flow of data, etc.

 <br/>